lguilhermefp/code-quality/README.md

 This project uses ESLint to detect suspicious code in JavaScript.
 Visit https://eslint.org for details.

+This project uses Jest for testing.
+Visit https://jestjs.io for details.

+To execute tests: ```npm test```

 ### Debugging

 This project uses https://www.npmjs.com/package/debug for development logging.
 To start `nodemon` and enable logging: